Edo period: Fashion

 A kind of kimono specific to the military elite is the goshodoki or "palace court style", which would be worn in the residence of a military leader (a shōgun or daimyo).
 These would have landscape scenes, among which there are other motifs usually referencing classic literature.
 Samurai men would dress with a more understated design with geometrical designs concentrated around the waist.
 The yogi, or sleeping kimono, is a thickly wadded form of wearable bedding, usually with simple designs.

 A style called tsuma moyō had rich decoration from the waist down only, and family emblems on the neck and shoulders.
 These would be worn by women of the merchant class.
 The kimono of merchant-class women were more subdued than those of the samurai, but still with bold colours and designs representing nature.

 Red was a popular colour for wealthy women, partly because of its cultural association with youth and passion, and partly because the dye – derived from safflower – was very expensive, so a bright red garment was an ostentatious display of wealth.
 Indian fabrics, brought to Japan by Dutch importers, were received with enthusiasm and found many uses.
 Japanese designers started printing designs that were influenced by the Indian patterns.
 Some garments used fabric imported from Britain or France.
 Ownership of these exotic textiles signified wealth and taste, but they were worn as undergarments where the designs would not be seen.

 Inro and netsuke became popular as accessories among men.
 Originally, inro was a portable case to put a seal or medicine, and netsuke was a fastener attached to the case, and both were practical tools.
 However, from the middle of the Edo period, products with high artistic value appeared and became popular as male accessories.
 Especially samurai and wealthy merchants competed to buy inro of high artistic value.
-At the end of the Edo period, the artistic value of inro further increased and it came to be regarded as an art collection.
+At the end of the Edo period, the artistic value of inro further increased and it became regarded as an art collection.